fusioncharts/dev_centre_docs/fusiontime/getting-started/transform-your-data/configure-group-by-in-fusiontime.md

 In the above code:

-* Store theDataTablein a variable.
+* Store the DataTable in a variable.

 * Apply the column name on which the grouping will take place.